Veridax/privapi/README.rst

 REST API communication using Deep Neural Networks (DNN).
 It relies on Google's Keras and TensorFlow.

-As explained in `Detecting Sensitive Dataflows Using Deep Learning`_
+As explained in `PrivAPI - Detecting Personal Data within API Communication Using Deep Learning`_

 ----